- What is CNN?

 - Pooling layer is designed to reduce the number of parameters of the input i.e., perform regression.
 In other words, it concentrates on the meaty parts of the received information.

-- The fully connected layer is a standard feed-forward neural network.
-It is a final straight line stretch before the finish line where all the things are already apparent, and it is only a matter of time when the results are fully confirmed.
+- The connected layer is a standard feed-forward neural network.
+It is a final straight line before the finish line where all the things are already evident.
+And it is only a matter of time when the results are confirmed.

 Let’s explain how CNN works in case of image recognition.